-- to raise awareness and educate their communities on the dangers of the internet; - facilitate cooperation with LEAs and authorities; - provide registration data on suspicious domain names; - respond to reports of domain names used to facilitate access to suspicious content, within the framework of their local jurisdiction; - or help detect illegal activity with additional measures.
+- to raise awareness and educate their communities on the dangers of the Internet, - · to facilitate cooperation with LEAs and authorities, - · to provide registration data on suspicious domain names, - or to respond to reports of domain names used to facilitate access to suspicious content, within the framework of the local jurisdiction.

-The successful policies and practices showcased in the paper could inspire other ccTLDs.
+The successful policies and practices showcased in the paper could inspire others ccTLDs.
 However, due to the local roots and particularities, there is no guarantee that copying a project or policy will lead to the same positive result, or indeed be legal within another ccTLD.